Meet Our Instructors

 Kathy and the Centerstage studio have been featured in two episodes of MTV's MADE.

-Allyson has had a passion for dance and the performing arts since the age of 3.
-She grew up dancing at Centerstage and was trained extensively in ballet, jazz, lyrical, and various styles of tap including Leon Collins.
+Allyson has a passion for dance and the performing arts and grew up dancing at Centerstage.
+She has been trained extensively in ballet, jazz, lyrical, and various styles of tap.
 She was a member of the Centerstage Dance Company and earned many regional and national titles for performances in competitions.
 She was also a class assistant and an associate teacher during her years at Centerstage and is a graduate of the Dance Education Training program provided by the Dance Teacher’s Club of Boston.

 During her college career, Allyson earned a degree in Public Relations and Marketing at Quinnipiac University.
 She was also a member of the Dance Company in which she both performed and choreographed for.

 Upon graduating college, she relocated and began teaching and choreographing for a dance studio along the Shoreline of Connecticut.
 She taught at this studio and choreographed for their competition dance team for eight years.
 Currently, Allyson is an active member of the Dance Teachers Club of Boston and is a certified Acro instructor through Acrobatic Arts.

 Melanie is a versatile performer with an impressive array of talents.
 She has trained extensively in ballet, tap, jazz, modern, hip-hop, breaking and gymnastics.
 Combined with her enthusiasm for the art and her positive attitude towards her children, Melanie loves to share her knowledge of dance through teaching.
 She started dancing at five years old, and her training continued throughout college where she attended the University of New Hampshire.